codeforlife22/CarnND-term1-p4/README.md

 ### Pipeline (single images)

 #### 1. A distortion-corrected image.
-Using the camera calibration and distortion coefficients obtained from the previous step, it is easy to get a undistorted image.
+Using the camera calibration and distortion coefficients obtained from the previous step, it is easy to get an undistorted image.
 Here is an example,

 ![alt text][image3]